Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 | Loop A | 62.9 kHz      | 64.9 kHz       |
 | Loop B | 62.9 kHz      | 63.3 kHz       |

+### Interpretation

 For the first two trials, one loop was connected to the Loop Controller (Loop A Output).
 When one loop was connected, there was no set speed value (in mph) and the Loop Controller detected when a vehicle passed over the loop.
 Two trials were completed to verify the Loop Controller did function as expected and was not by coincidence.
 In both Test 1 and Test 2 (as seen in the graph), the frequency of the loop increased by more than 3 kHz every time.
 From this data, we can interpret that the Loop Controller does function as expected and can detect a change in frequency due to a vehicle passing over the loop.

 For trials 3-7, both loops were connected to the Loop Controller (Loop A Output and Loop B Output).
 The speed of the vehicle was included and increased at increments of 5 mph until it reached a maximum speed of 20 mph for a total number of four tests/trials.
 For speed values of 5, 10, and 15 mph, the frequency in both loops experienced a change of +1 kHz.
-This change in frequency is expected as the ESP32 MCU will be able to detect the 1 kHz change in frequency and send information to the server alerting of a vehicle either entering or exiting a parking lot.
+This change in frequency is expected as the ESP32 MCU will be able to detect the 1 kHz change in frequency and update the delta accordingly.
 For the speed value of 20 mph, Loop B Output experienced a change of less than 1 kHz (change in frequency is 400 Hz).
+Depending on the ESP32's algorithm for detecting changes in frequency, this may not be considered a significant enough change to count as a vehicle.

-This small change is not expected to alert the ESP32 MCU of a vehicle passing over the loop(s).
-Ultimately, the Loop Controller is able to detect vehicles passing over the loop(s) that are entering or exiting a parking lot based on the information that is received in the data tables.
+Based on the test results above, the Loop Controller is able to detect vehicles passing over the loop(s) that are entering or exiting a parking lot based on the information that is received in the data tables.

 ## Wall power Subsystem Experimentation

 ## Power Controller Subsystem Experimentation